MarkXA/nidevconf/content/team/may-cheung.md

 linkedin = "https://www.linkedin.com/in/maycheungni"
 +++

-With a professional background in the legal sector for 14 years, May realised her passion in tech; now works operations in a startup.
-In addition, she recently she became Chief of Staff at OpenUK.
-An active member of the tech community having previously given talks at NI Developer Conference and BelFOSS.
+After a background in the legal sector for 14+ years, May realised her passion has always been in tech, having previously studied Computer Science a very long time ago.
+She now runs operations in a startup.
+An active member of the tech community having previously spoken at NI Developer Conference and BelFOSS, May continues to find ways to support and contribute to a growing community.